 member: user:jane@example.com

-The WorkforcePoolIamMember resource grants a role to one member without managing the full member list.
-The member property accepts a single identity.
-This resource is non-authoritative: it adds the member to the role without removing other members.
-Use this when multiple teams or configurations need to grant the same role independently, or when you want to add permissions without coordinating with other configurations.
+The WorkforcePoolIamMember resource grants a role to one member without modifying other members of that role.
+The member property specifies a single identity.
+This is the only non-authoritative resource in the set: multiple WorkforcePoolIamMember resources can grant the same role to different members.
+Use this when you want to add access without coordinating with other team members managing the same role.

 Beyond these examples

-These snippets focus on specific IAM management approaches: authoritative vs non-authoritative management, and policy-level, role-level, and member-level control.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM management approaches: authoritative vs non-authoritative management and policy-level, role-level, and member-level access control.
+They’re intentionally minimal rather than full identity federation deployments.

-The examples reference pre-existing infrastructure such as workforce pools (workforcePoolId references).
+The examples reference pre-existing infrastructure such as workforce pools (workforcePoolId) and GCP locations for workforce pool resources.
 They focus on IAM policy configuration rather than provisioning the workforce pools themselves.

 To keep things focused, common IAM patterns are omitted, including: